CubePilot/DroneCAN-Batch-Updater/Here4 Batch Update User Manual.md

    - Note final node IDs assigned to each Here4

 2. **Functional testing**
-   - Use a different Cube updated to stable ArduPilot release for testing
-   - Power cycle all Here4 units
-   - Verify LED patterns indicate normal operation
+   - Verify LED patterns indicate normal operation (They should do Blue Breathing after the update using the tool)
-   - Test GNSS signal acquisition if possible
-   - Confirm devices appear in ground station software
+   - When connected to latest Stable Cube with CAN configured they should blue breath then eventually boot into Rainbow flash after 5s.
 ---

 ## Advanced Tips